Foundation Policies with Hilbert Representations: Experimental Details

 \subsection{Implementation Details}

-\textbf{Hilbert representations.} In \Cref{eq:obj_phi}, we use the same goal relabeling strategy as \citet{hiql_park2023} except that we do not set $g = s$ since $V(s, s) = 0$ is always guaranteed in our parameterization.
+\textbf{Hilbert representations.} In \Cref{eq:obj_phi}, we use the same goal relabeling strategy as \citet{hiql_park2023} except that we do not set $g = s$, since $V(s, s) = 0$ is always guaranteed in our parameterization.
 Namely, we sample $g$ either from a geometric distribution over the future states within the same trajectory (with probability $0.625$), or uniformly from the dataset (with probability $0.375$).
+We note that the values $0.625$ and $0.375$ come from the original hyperparameters used by \citet{hiql_park2023} (which use $g=s$ with probability $0.2$, future states with probability $0.5$, and random states with probability $0.3$), where we redistribute the unnecessary probability mass of $g=s$ across the other two bins.
 To avoid numerical issues with gradient descent, we add a small value ($\eps = 10^{-6}$) when computing $\|\phi(s) - \phi(g)\|$.

 \textbf{Zero-shot RL (\Cref{sec:exp_zs_rl}).} We evaluate HILPs and all baselines on the same codebase built on the official implementation of the work by \citet{zs_touati2023}.
 For HILP, we use the centered reward function introduced in \Cref{sec:policy} and the zero-shot prompting scheme introduced in \Cref{sec:zs_rl}.
 For HILP-G in Jaco, we use the reward function in \Cref{eq:hilp_reward} and the goal-conditioned prompting scheme introduced in \Cref{sec:zs_gcrl}, where the goal is specified as the state with the highest reward value from the offline dataset.
 For the FB, SF, and GCRL baselines, we follow the implementations provided by \citet{zs_touati2023}.
 We use TD3~\citep{td3_fujimoto2018} as the base (offline) RL algorithm to train these methods.
 Following \citet{zs_touati2023}, for the HILP, FB, and SF methods, we either sample a latent vector $z$ uniformly from the prior distribution (with probability $0.5$) or set $z$ to the latent vector that corresponds to a goal-reaching task (with probability $0.5$).
 For successor feature losses, we use either the vector loss or the Q loss~\citep{usf_ma2020}, depending on the environment.
 For hyperparameter tuning, we individually tune HILP, FB, Lap (the best SF method reported in the work by \citet{zs_touati2023}), and GC-TD3 in each environment with the RND dataset, and apply the found hyperparameters to the other datasets and to the other methods in the same category.
 We report the full list of the hyperparameters used in our zero-shot RL experiments in \Cref{table:hyp_zs_rl}.